fieldtrip/website/faq/source/anat_dicom2ctf.md

 ### Assign the head coordinate system

-While still in MRIViewer, perform the following action

-- Mark the fiducials (left + right ear, nasion) in comparison to where the MEG coils are.
+While still in MRIViewer, mark the fiducials (left + right ear, nasion) in comparison to where the MEG coils are.

-At the DCCN we use ear-molds that come in a variety of sizes to position the MEG head localiser coils just outside the left and right ear .
-For the MRI we use the same ear-molds, but now with small MRI markers.

-{% include image src="/assets/img/faq/anat_dicom2ctf/ear_molds_1.jpg" width="400" %}

-{% include image src="/assets/img/faq/anat_dicom2ctf/ear_molds_2.jpg" width="400" %}

-{% include markup/red %}
-Note that the photo above is incorrect and misleading: it shows one of the markers plugged into the earmold on the _inside_, whereas in reality they are plugged into the mold on the _outside_, facing away from the ear.
-The markers would actually also be too big to fit in the ear canal.

-In the MRI below you can see the small dot (the marker) with the yellow arrow hovering outside the ear; the silicone earmold itself is not visible on the MRI.
-{% include markup/end %}

-On top of that, the right ear also contains a large vitamine E marker to help distinguish left and right.
-At the location of the nasion we don't put a marker.
-Below you see three slices with the right-ear marker.
-Note that the ear marker is the small dot in the middle of the ear shell (yellow arrow), not the large dot close to the ear lobe (red arrow; that is the vitamine E capsule to indicate the right side).

-{% include image src="/assets/img/faq/anat_dicom2ctf/fiducials1.png" width="150" %}
-{% include image src="/assets/img/faq/anat_dicom2ctf/fiducials2.png" width="150" %}
-{% include image src="/assets/img/faq/anat_dicom2ctf/fiducials3.png" width="150" %}

 The most elegant way to identify the markers would include:

-- double click on one of the slices to zoom in.
+- double click on one of the slices to zoom in
 - click with your mouse at the voxels where you want to put a marker (an orange cross appears)
-- click with your right mouse and hold the button to get a drop down menu where you click fiducials and choose one of the three options.
+- click with your right mouse and hold the button to get a drop down menu where you click fiducials and choose one of the three options
-- you can check all marked fiducials under options and then fiduciary points to see if you have done them all.
+- you can check all marked fiducials under options and then fiduciary points to see if you have done them all
 - Save the changes in the MRI file ('File> Save')
 - Make the .mri file compatible with FieldTrip: choose File -> Convert to CTF v2 format and replace the .mri file

 ### Create a headshape

-Transform the head shape somewhat by applying the following thing
+Transform the head shape somewhat by applying the following things:

 - choose Options and brain/headshape to get a new menu
 - in that menu, select under Extract: head shape